 - Next add in mayo, 1 cup should be enough but add more if it looks too dry.
-Add, mustard and mix well.
+Add, mustard and apple cider vinegar then mix well.

 - Lastly, add in salt and pepper to taste but the measurements above are a good starting point.

 - Cover and allow to sit in the refridgerator at least 2 hours before serving for flavors to work together, this does make a difference.